Powerlearnproject/se-day1-assignment-Mikedoskitomen1991/README.md

-Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+**Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance**

 Testing is a critical part of software development to ensure reliability, functionality, and performance.
 The four primary types of testing are: